hbustamante8/School_District_Analysis/README.md

                                      % Passing Math: 93.3%           % Passing Math: 93.2%
                                      % Passing Reading: 97.3%        % Passing Reading: 97.0%
                                      % Overall Passing: 90.9%        % Overall Passing: 90.6%

 * How does replacing the ninth-grade scores affect the following?

   * Math and reading scores by grade

-   Replacing the ninth-grade scores did not affect the math and reading scores by grade.
+         * Replacing the ninth-grade scores did not affect the math and reading scores by grade.

   * Scores by school spending
-   The by school spendng changed for the ($630 -644) spending per student category range.
+         * Only the ($630 -644) spending per student category range was affected when analyzing scores for spending ranges on students.
+The change was not significant or conistent.
+Below is the differnces in percentages for before and after for the ($630 -644) spending range per student.

+                                   Before Change                     After Change
+                                     Avg.
+Math Score: 78.52%         Avg.
+Math Score: 78.50 (Decrease) Avg.
+Reading Score: 81.62       Avg.
+Reading Score: 81.64 (Increase)
+                                     % Passing Math: 73.48%          % Passing Math: 73.46 (Decrease)
+                                     % Passing Reading: 84.39%       % Passing Reading: 84.32% (Decrease)
+                                     % Overall Passing: 62.86%       % Overall Passing: 62.78% (Decrease)
   * Scores by school size
+          * Replacing the ninth grade scores had no affect on the scores based on schools grouped into sizes.
   * Scores by school type
+      There was no affect on the scores based on schools grouped into district or charter types.

 ### Summary